Moonchild Sanelly: Career

+Towards the end of October 2024, Moonchild announced her upcoming studio album Full Moon, that was released on 10 January 2025 by Transgressive Records.
+She also announced her upcoming UK and Ireland tour, scheduled to commerce on 5 March 2025 in Manchester.

 Artistry

 Her music fuses elements of experimental electronic, afro-punk and edgy-pop with hints of her strong kwaito, hip hop and jazz background.

-Public image

-Moonchild Sanelly is seen as a sex figure and has never been scared to flaunt her body or speak about sex.
+Moonchild Sanelly is seen as a sex-positive figure and has never been scared to flaunt her body or speak about sex.
 She gives out sex advice on Valentine's Day through her social media accounts.
 In an interview with Basha Uhuru, she called herself "the president of female orgasm".

 Business ventures

 Moonchild Sanelly has her on own clothing label called Moonchild Cultwear.
 She owns a Naked Club and has made it clear that it is not a brothel.

 Personal life

 Sanelly is a mother to three daughters.
 She was a victim of rape twice in her life, with one having been committed by her uncle.

 Sanelly is Xhosa and uses Xhosa language in most of her songs.